Palladium(II) bromide

 Palladium(II) bromide is an inorganic compound of palladium and bromine with the chemical formula PdBr2.
-It is a commercially available, though less common than palladium(II) chloride, the usual entry point to palladium chemistry.
-Unlike the chloride, palladium(II) bromide is insoluble in water, but dissolves when heated in acetonitrile to give monomeric acetonitrile adducts:
+It is a commercially available, although less common than palladium(II) chloride, the usual entry point to palladium complexes.
+It is a diamagnetic solid.

+Structure

+As confirmed by X-ray crystallography, PdBr2 is a coordination polymer.
+It crystallises in the P21/c space group and the structure consists of wavy ribbons of edge-sharing PdBr4 coordination squares.

+Reactions

+Palladium(II) bromide is insoluble in water but dissolves when heated in acetonitrile to give monomeric acetonitrile adducts: